 If after the transfer the LED row is lit only partially while the rest is still dim or in case the leftmost LED starts blinking again, the transfer was unsuccessful.

-In this case, please make sure that no other sound is playing and try the uncompressed WAV audio:
+In this case, please make sure that no other sound is playing, turn off any sound "enhancements" in system sound settings and try the uncompressed WAV audio: